Merkoba/Hue/configuration.md

 "default_tv_type"
 >The type of the default_tv_source, either "video", "youtube", "twitch", "soundcloud" or "iframe".

+"default_image_type"
+>The type of the default_image_source, either "upload" or "link".

 "default_profilepic_url"
 >The location of the default profile image.